 Lack of processes to support the work

-A lesson for future projects: There are plenty of project management best practice guides out there, so pick an approach and use it.
-You can tailor it to fit your environment but you should definitely have processes for planning, change management, handling exceptions and more.
+A lesson for future projects: There is plenty of project management best practice guides out there, so pick an approach and use it.
+You can tailor it to fit your environment but you should definitely have processes for planning, change management, handling exceptions, and more.

 A lesson for future projects: Think about how you estimate and consider using other techniques to create estimates beyond simply asking people how long they think they will take.
 Three-point estimating, for example, is simple to use and gives you a range of time for task completion which is more accurate than a single estimate.